ibm-cloud-docs/containers/cs_istio.md

     kubectl delete pod <pod_name> -n <namespace>
     ```
     {: pre}

+<p class="tip">If you later want to change a setting that you added to the configmap, you can use a patch script.
+For example, if you added the `istio-monitoring: "true"` setting and later want to change it back to `"false"`, you can run `kubectl patch cm managed-istio-custom -n ibm-operators --type='json' -p='[{"op": "add", "path": "/data/istio-monitoring", "value":"false"}]'`.
+Then, apply your changes by running `kubectl annotate iop -n ibm-operators managed-istio --overwrite version="custom-applied-at: $(date)"`.</p>

 <p class="note">If you disable the Istio add-on, the `managed-istio-custom` configmap is not removed during uninstallation.
 When you re-enable the Istio add-on, your customized configmap is applied during installation.</br></br>If you do not want to re-use your custom settings in a later installation of Istio, you must delete the configmap after you disable the Istio add-on by running `kubectl delete cm -n ibm-operators managed-istio-custom`.
 When you re-enable the Istio add-on, the default configmap is applied during installation.</p>